cheersyouran/deeplearning.ai/README.md

-### How to download coursera jupyter notebook and all reference files?
+## How to download coursera jupyter notebook and all reference files?
-### 如何下载coursera jupyter notebook以及所有文件？

 1. Open a online jupyter notebook, and then click `File > Open ...`
 2. Launch new terminal instance: `New > Terminal`